 Here’s the problem: You’ve created an excellent website, you’re publishing tons of great content, and you’re executing a thoughtful marketing strategy, but you’re still struggling to drive sales.
 This can be a frustrating problem and it can be challenging to know how to solve it.

 The best place to start diagnosing potential issues is to develop a strong understanding of how the marketing funnel works and ensure you are communicating the right messages to the right people at the right time.
 By ensuring you have the right content and messaging that customers need at each stage of the sales cycle, you can increase your odds of increasing conversions.

-In this post, we’ll walk you through exactly what a marketing funnel is and how to map your content to your funnel.
-We’ll also walk you how to develop messaging and show you how to choose best types of content to deliver those messages at each stage in the funnel.
+In this chapter, we’ll walk you through exactly what a marketing funnel is and how to map your content to your funnel.
+We’ll also walk you how to develop messaging and show you how to choose the best types of content to deliver those messages at each stage in the funnel.

 Before we launch into how to map out your marketing funnel, there are a few terms you should keep in mind.

 Understanding how your customers flow through your marketing funnel is essential to make sure that it does its job.
 Here’s an illustration that shows how it works:

 While it’s commonly thought that customers follow a linear process through the funnel, the reality is often a little bit more messy.
 However, it’s still important to have content and messaging at each stage so your brand can meet customers where they’re at, no matter which stage of the process they find you at.

 While marketers may label each phase of the marketing funnel a bit differently, they all revolve around the idea that the funnel has a top, middle, and bottom.